minishift/minishift/docs/docker-machine-drivers.md

 Minishift uses Docker Machine and its driver plugin architecture to provide a consistent way to manage the OpenShift VM.
 Minishift embeds VirtualBox and VMware Fusion drivers so that there are no additional steps to use them.

-However, other drivers like those listed below, require extra driver plugin binaries to be present in the host _PATH_:
+However, other drivers require manual installation steps which are described in the following sections.

 <!-- MarkdownTOC -->